deestbie/console-docs/docs/venom/publishhostedvideo.md

 1. If you would like your video to go live on all sites/applications where it is posted, set **Visibility** to **Public**.
 2. If you are happy with the video configuration, and are ready to publish the video, select **Save**.
+3. To add additional video formats to the current video profile, go to [Add Video Formats](addvideoformats.md).